nickmaccarthy/Futureport82-Video-Whitescreen-Fix-Mac-Crossover/README.md

 ## Troubleshooting

+- **"App cannot be verified" warning**: See the [Security Warning](#option-1-download-pre-built-app) section above for instructions on how to open the app
 - **CrossOver not found**: Ensure CrossOver is installed at `/Applications/CrossOver.app`
 - **Permission errors**: The fix script requires administrator privileges to modify system DLLs
 - **Script not found**: Ensure `mf-fix-cx.sh` is in the same directory as the application